LinuxUser255/init.lua/README.md

 - Runtimepath: `:h rtp`
 - Create a new file: enter netrw: `nvim .` press the percent sign `%` then name it.
 - Create a directory, enter netrw `nvim .` then press d, then name it.
+- To source a file use the command `:so`
 - Scroll using `j and k`, (up and down)
 - Select / open a file or dir with `Enter`
 - Close a file `leader pv` *the leader key is the spacebar*